-Aguilar, et al., (2024) urge policymakers to adopt a Social in All Policies approach to increase awareness of the negative health implications of inadequate socialization for all ages, but particularly for older Latinos.
+Aguilar et al. (2024) urge policymakers to adopt a Social in All Policies approach to increase awareness of the negative health implications of inadequate socialization for people of all ages, but particularly for older Latinos.
 Social engagement offers a protective factor for dementia risk in older adults.
-Socialization is often culturally based and dependent on the resources available in the community.
-Lack of access to broadband and lack of access to culturally or ethnically relevant social opportunities can be a barrier to meaningful social engagement for older Latinos.

-- Encourage use of the social engagement assessment included in the annual wellness visits.
-This assessment is often not used given the time involved in discussion and addressing social issues in a healthcare encounter. - Congress can expand subsidies under the Federal Communications Commission's Affordable Connectivity Program to focus on people of all ages - Incentivize partnerships with local and state age-friendly initiatives which offer visibility and more community and population-centered approaches to social and civic engagement.
+- ✓ Encourage use of the social engagement assessment included in the Annual Wellness Visit.
+This assessment is often not used given the time involved in discussion and addressing social issues in a healthcare encounter. - ✓ Congress can expand subsidies under the Federal Communications Commission's Affordable Connectivity Program to focus on people of all ages. - ✓ Incentivize partnerships with local and state age-friendly initiatives that offer visibility and more community and population-centered approaches to social and civic engagement.